 I developed a whole arsenal full of tried-and-tested strategies to cope with the challenges that came my way, challenges I often have to face with a severely limited number of resources.

-As I mentioned, I discovered that I liked writing, so I started a blog called Savoir Vivre Vignettes.
+As I mentioned, I discovered that I liked writing, so I started a blog.
 I intended the blog to be a shop window showcasing our region, my horses and my retreats.
 It quickly became much more.
-Browsing my blog is indeed a bit like visiting me virtually, but it is also a library filled with articles about confidence building, problem-solving, strengthening relationships, conflict resolution and much more.
+Browsing my blog is indeed a bit like visiting me virtually, but it is also a library filled with articles about stress management, confidence building, problem-solving, strengthening relationships, conflict resolution and much more.

 Living here in deepest rural France is pure bliss, but one has to be careful not to become too isolated.
 Social media is my connection to the world beyond all these glorious sunflower fields, vineyards and woods.
-When I researched books, I collected a considerable number of quotes, articles and blog posts that I share on BlueSky (@MMontagu.bsky.social) and Instagram (RetreatsSouthofFrance) but my favourite social media haunt is LinkedIn (MargarethaMontagu.)
+When I researched books, I collected a considerable number of quotes, articles and blog posts that I share on BlueSky (@MMontagu.bsky.social) and Instagram.
+Still, my favourite social media haunt is LinkedIn (MargarethaMontagu.)
 I’d love to connect there.
+My Amazon Author Page and Goodreads Author Page.
 I waste a LOT of time on Pinterest (Margaretha Montagu’s Retreats.)
-I have a Facebook page that I use as an aide-memoire.
-It is called Margaretha Montagu’s Retreats.

 If you decide to come to one of my potentially life-changing retreats, don’t forget your fur coat, your highest heels and your tiara!
 If it sounds as if I have lost the plot, click here.